Time Off Primer

 WFM has now automatically updated the Master Schedule with the agent's Granted Time Off.

-Using Update Schedule from within the Calendar updates the Master Schedule from the Calendar for the agent's Time-Off request, which streamlines the review and approval process and eliminates the need to manually rebuild the schedule.
+Using the Update Schedule from within the Calendar updates the Master Schedule from the Calendar for the agent's time-off request, which streamlines the review and approval process and eliminates the need to manually rebuild the schedule.

 Recalling Time Off Requests

 An agent can recall a time off request that is in preferred or granted status, as long as the time off item has not been scheduled.
 Use the WFM Web for Agents Time Off Planner; see the topic Requesting Time Off.

 After an agent’s time off request has been granted, scheduled, and published to the Master Schedule, the agent cannot recall the time off.